-example_database_load uses several utility functions to open and close its databases.
-In order to cause example_database_load to maintain an index of inventory item names, all we really need to do is update the utility functions to:
+In order to update example_database_load to maintain an index of inventory item names, all we really need to do is:

 - 1. Create a new database to be used as a secondary database. - 2.
-Associate our new database to the inventory primary database. - 3.
-Close the secondary database when we close the rest of our databases.
+Associate our new database to the inventory primary database.